Allaa-boutaleb/extending_hytrel/README.md

-# Extending hypergraph-enhance TaLM for data discovry tasks
+# Extending hypergraph-enhance TaLM for Table Discovry tasks
 This software is the result of the final year Master's internship/project conducted By Alaa Almutawa at the LIP6 Database research team and funded by Sorbonne Université..
 ![pipeline](pipeline_final_final.png)
 ## Modules